You may have heard the popular phrase “buy the dip” when it comes to investing, so here’s what it means

-This strategy works, because you buy at lots of different prices which can work to smooth out the bumps.
+This strategy works because you buy at lots of different prices which can work to smooth out the bumps.
 When the market is low, like it is now, you’ll be able to buy more shares for the same amount of money.
 If the markets go up, you’ll get less – or different – investments for the same amount of money.
 Over time, the theory is that this balances out the highs and lows and is a lot more reliable than trying to guess the bottom of a dip.

 How long could the markets be down for?

-Is investing when markets are low riskier?
+Is it riskier to invest when markets are low?

 At Wealthify, our customers choose their level of investment risk when they start investing with us.
 Investment risk is based on a large number of factors, but the current state of the market is not one of them.